karllhughes/docker-php-cli-example/readme.md

 $ jet steps
 ```

-## Continuous integration
+## Continuous integration with Codeship

 This project was built to use Codeship's Docker continuous integration platform.

-First, copy your Codeship AES key into `codeship.aes` file at the root of this project.
+1. Copy your Codeship AES key into a file called `codeship.aes` at the root of this project.

-Next, encrypt your .env file: `$ jet encrypt .env .env.encrypted`
+2. Encrypt your .env file: `$ jet encrypt .env .env.encrypted`

-Push your code to a repository that is attached to a Codeship Pro CI instance.
+3. Push your code to a repository that is attached to a Codeship Pro CI instance.

 ## License